-Unlike with Ostarine, where you have a bit more leeway when it comes to the amount you consume, anything above 5mgs a day with RAD140 will quickly cause Testosterone suppression.
+Unlike with Ostarine, where you have a bit more leeway when it comes to the amount you consume, anything above 6mgs a day with RAD140 will quickly cause Testosterone suppression.

-In an ideal world, bodybuilders would opt for 5mgs a day, and be satisfied with the albeit slower results, but in return wouldn’t have to do PCT.
+In an ideal world, bodybuilders would opt for 5mgs a day, and be satisfied with (only slightly) slower results, but in return wouldn’t have to do PCT.

 If you really want to do RAD140 without having to do PCT, you’re best off limiting your usage to eight weeks and imbue no more than 5mgs of RAD140 a day.